Breast Imaging Exam Prep

 - Assess the cause of breast symptoms such as lumps, tenderness or nipple discharge

-- Identify the type, location and stage of breast cancer
+- Help identify the type, location and stage of breast cancer

 - Evaluate the integrity of breast implants